There is a link to an online version of artsbeat on this website

 The Derwent Gallery, Main Road, Grindleford

 Landscapes of the Peak District, by Kristan Baggaley.
 Painting the Dark and White Peak in mixed media, Kristan describes the changing mood across the landscape as the weather and the light move over the edges and moorland views.
 The exhibition is on from March 4.
 The gallery is open Wednesday to Sunday 11am-4pm.
 Go to derwentgallery.com for more details.

 Déda, Chapel Street, Derby

 Three very different artists will be exhibiting this spring.
 Ruth Gray, Lyra Morgan and Del Coombs.
 Del’s exhibition, created from found items, will continue until the end of the year changing every four weeks.
 Ruth and Lyra will be exhibiting their work until March 4.
-More details on page 30 and at deda.uk.com
+More details at deda.uk.com

 Etienne Gallery at In The Flow, Crown Square, Matlock

 Ferrers Gallery, Staunton Harold Estate, Ashby de la Zouch